Create and use Asana templates

 - You can assign tasks, include attachments, and task details to the template project in advance.
 You can also include more details in the project descriptionproject description The project description is a place to provide teammates with the goals and overview of a project.
 Read more about the workflow and how to use the project.

-- Once you’ve made the project template, click the project header dropdown, and select Save as a Template.
+- Once you’ve made the project template, click the project header dropdown, and select Convert to a Template.
 Make sure to not delete or archive the project.

 Turn an existing project into a custom template: